moonlight-stream/moonlight-qt/README.md

 There are also versions for [Android](https://github.com/moonlight-stream/moonlight-android) and [PC](https://github.com/moonlight-stream/moonlight-pc).

 ##### Apple TV Note:
-We current cannot write a port for Apple TV due to a limitation in the tvOS SDK that prevents Moonlight from using the APIs that would be necessary for it to work.
+We currently cannot port Moonlight to Apple TV due to a limitation in the tvOS SDK that prevents Moonlight from using the APIs that would be necessary for it to work.
 Thank you for your interest - you can track this issue [here](https://github.com/moonlight-stream/moonlight-ios/issues/184).

 ##### Questions?
 Check out our [wiki](https://github.com/moonlight-stream/moonlight-android/wiki).